-The licensing of alcohol, certain types of entertainment and late night refreshment is now the responsibility of the local authority and is governed by the Licensing Act 2003.
-We are the licensing authority for the Rochdale Borough.
+The licensing of alcohol, certain types of entertainment and late night refreshment is the responsibility of the local authority and is governed by the Licensing Act 2003.
+We are the licensing authority for the borough of Rochdale.

 Our licensing policy was adopted, under the licensing Act, on 1 December 2004, addressing issues raised during the consultation exercise that was carried out.